The Neatest Colombian Christmas Traditions

 The first Monday after January 6 is also always a holiday in Colombia in honor of this traditional Catholic holiday (so, not a bad deal for the adults either!).

-10. Pranks on Día de los Inocentes Colombian Tradition
+Día de los Inocentes: Colombian Tradition of Pranks

-During this Colombia Christmas tradition, pranks are played on friends and family!
-It is basically April Fools Day in December.
+It is basically April Fools Day in December!

 As early as the 5th century it became a Christian feast day, known in English as the Feast of the Holy Innocents or Childermas, and the church considers the children to be the first Christian martyrs.

-It’s not entirely clear where the tradition of carrying out pranks, or bromas in Spanish came from, but it remains common in Spain and Latin America, including Colombia today.
+It’s not entirely clear where the tradition of carrying out pranks, or bromas in Spanish, came from, but it remains common in Spain and Latin America, although not everyone in Colombia takes part.

-In the city Pasto in Western Colombia, it is considered the official kickoff of the Carnival de Blancos y Negros (which we had a really fun time at when we went).
+In the city of Pasto in Western Colombia, it is considered the official kickoff of the Carnival de Blancos y Negros (which we had a really fun time at when we went and you can learn more about by clicking that link, by the way).

 Traditionally, it was common for people to throw water on each other, but in recent years that has been discouraged to save water.